data-science-ucsb/ds-website/careerfair.md

 A student registration link will be posted here closer to the event date.

 #### Tips for Students
 * Update your resume.
-We will be hosting a resume on September 20th - details will be posted soon.
+We will be hosting a resume on September 28th - details will be posted soon.
 * Create questions specific to companies and positions of interest.
 * Create an elevator pitch about yourself for introductions.
 * Choose a quiet, distraction free location and show up on time.
-* Dress appropriately.
-The attire is business casual.
+* Dress in appropriate business casual attire.

 ### For Companies

-Our virtual career fair will give your firm the opportunity to meet innovated data science students in a one-stop environment, increase brand awareness among job seekers, students, staff, and even other employers, and to network with other candidates and corporations.
+Our virtual career fair will give firms the opportunity to meet data science students in a one-stop environment, increase brand awareness among job seekers, students, staff, and even other employers, and to network with other candidates and corporations.

 #### Career Fair Benefits
 * Access many candidates at once - 10 time slots per representative for 1:1 sessions